 Authorized Participant Risk.
 The Fund has a limited number of financial institutions that may act as Authorized Participants.
 An "Authorized Participant" is a participant in the Continuous Net Settlement System of the National Securities Clearing Corporation or the Depository Trust Company ("DTC") and that has executed a Participant Agreement with Foreside Fund Services, LLC, the Fund's distributor (the "Distributor").
-To the extent these Authorized Participants exit the business or are unable to process creation and/or redemption orders and no other Authorized Participant is able to step forward to process creation and/or redemption orders, in either of these cases, shares of the Fund may trade like closed-end fund shares at a discount to NAV and possibly face delisting.
+To the extent these Authorized Participant is able to step forward to process creation and/or redemption orders, in either of these cases, shares of the Fund may trade like closed-end fund shares at a discount to NAV and possibly face delisting.

 Build America Bonds Risk.
 Build America Bonds involve similar risks as municipal bonds, including credit and market risk.
 In particular, should a Build America Bond's issuer fail to continue to meet the applicable requirements imposed on such bonds, it is possible that such issuer may not receive federal cash subsidy payments, impairing the issuer's ability to make scheduled interest payments.
 The Build America Bond program expired on December 31, 2010, and no further issuance is permitted unless Congress were to renew the program at a future date.
 As a result, the number of available Build America Bonds is limited, which may negatively affect the value of the Build America Bonds.
 In addition, there can be no assurance that Build America Bonds will be actively traded.
 It is difficult to predict the extent to which a market for such bonds will continue, meaning that Build America Bonds may experience greater illiquidity than other municipal obligations.
-The Build America Bonds outstanding as of December 31, 2010, will continue to be eligible for the federal interest rate subsidy, which continues for the life of the Build America Bonds; however, no bonds issued following expiration of the Build America Bond program will be eligible for the federal tax subsidy.
+The Build America Bonds outstanding as of December 31, 2010, will continue to be eligible for the federal interest rate subsidy, which continues for the life of the Build America Bonds; however, no bonds issued following expiration of the Build America Bond program will be eligible for the federal interest rate